borgmatic-collective/borgmatic/docs/how-to/provide-your-passwords.md

 Adjust `borgmatic_backupserver1` according to the name of the credential and the directory set in the service file.

-Be aware that when using this systemd `!credential` feature, you can no longer run borgmatic outside of its systemd service, as the credentials are only available from within the context of that service.
+Be aware that when using this systemd `!credential` feature, you may no longer be able to run certain borgmatic actions outside of the systemd service, as the credentials are only available from within the context of that service.
+So for instance, `borgmatic list` necessarily relies on the `encryption_passphrase` in order to access the Borg repository, but it shouldn't need to load any credentials for your database or monitoring hooks.

 The one exception is `borgmatic config validate`, which doesn't actually load any credentials and should continue working anywhere.

 ### Environment variable interpolation